brendacnogueira/rethinking_compound_prediction/README.md

 (1) ml_models: script with machine and deep learning models (MR, kNN, SVR, XGBoost, DNN), with diferents metric (MAE,MSE,SERA),  able to predict compound potency.

-(2) gcn_models: script with graph neural networks models (GCN), with diferents metric (MAE,MSE,SERA), to predict compound potency.

-(3) oracle_model: script with machine, deep learning models  and graph neural networks models (MR, kNN, SVR, XGBoost, DNN, GCN), with Autofocused Oracle (AFO), able to predict compound potency.
+(2) oracle_model: script with machine, deep learning models  and graph neural networks models (MR, kNN, SVR, XGBoost, DNN, GCN), with Autofocused Oracle (AFO), able to predict compound potency.

-(4) ml_utils: script that provide supporting functions for ML/DL models generation
+(3) ml_utils: script that provide supporting functions for ML/DL models generation

-(5) fingerprint: script to calculate molecular fingerprints (Morgan fingerprints)
+(4) fingerprint: script to calculate molecular fingerprints (Morgan fingerprints)

-(6) machine_learning_models: script to build ML/DL models for regression (MR, kNN, SVR, XGBoost, DNN)
+(5) machine_learning_models: script to build ML/DL models for regression (MR, kNN, SVR, XGBoost, DNN)

-(7) sera_opt_proto: script providing SERA functions for evaluations and loss for torch.
+(6) sera_opt_proto: script providing SERA functions for evaluations and loss for torch.

-(8) xgboost_sera: script to calculate derivatives of the SERA loss function for XGBoost.
+(7) xgboost_sera: script to calculate derivatives of the SERA loss function for XGBoost.

-(9) gcn: scrip that replaces the standard file from deepchem library for GCN predictions with L1Loss, L2Loss, and SERA loss (see below).

-(10) descriptors: script to calculate molecular descriptiors.
+(8) descriptors: script to calculate molecular descriptiors.

-(11) oracle: script to build deep leraning models for autofocused oracle.
+(9) oracle: script to build deep leraning models for autofocused oracle.

-(12) mbo: script to model-based optimization (MBO) and Covariance Matrix Adaptation Evolution Strategy (CMA-ES) for AFO.
+(10) mbo: script to model-based optimization (MBO) and Covariance Matrix Adaptation Evolution Strategy (CMA-ES) for AFO.

 Jupyter Notebooks (.ipynb):

-(13) data_analysis_figures: Jupyter notebook with a workflow for the data analysis of compound potency predictions from regression models.
+(11) data_analysis_figures: Jupyter notebook with a workflow for the data analysis of compound potency predictions from regression models.

-(14) Folders:
+(12) Folders:

 	- dataset: stores the compound potency dataset used in this analysis